VasanthVanan/convertAPI-python/README.md

 ```
 pip3 install --upgrade convertapi
 ```
+3. Sign up convertapi and get your `API-SECRET`
-3. Place files to be converted in `files-to-convert` location
+4. Place files to be converted in `files-to-convert` location
 4. run `python3 convert.py [extension-1] [extension-2]` with two parameters for source and destination formats/extensions.
 5. After execution, converted files would be available in `./converted-files` folder